AdobeDocs/campaign-standard.fr-FR/help/administration/using/configuring-transactional-messaging.md

 Click the **[!UICONTROL Publish]** button to generate a new REST API.

-### Suppression d’un  de {#deleting-an-event}
+### Suppression d’un événement {#deleting-an-event}

-Une fois qu’un  a été annulé ou qu’un  de n’a pas encore été publié, vous pouvez le supprimer de l’de configuration de l’.
+Lorsqu’un événement a été dépublié ou qu’il n’a pas encore été publié, vous pouvez le supprimer de la liste de configuration d’événement.
 Pour cela :

 1. Click the **[!UICONTROL Adobe Campaign]** logo, in the top left corner, then select **[!UICONTROL Marketing plans]** > **[!UICONTROL Transactional messages]** > **[!UICONTROL Event configuration]**.
-1. Passez la souris sur la configuration  du de votre choix et sélectionnez le **[!UICONTROL Delete element]** bouton.
+1. Hover the mouse over the event configuration of your choice and select the **[!UICONTROL Delete element]** button.

    ![](assets/message-center_delete-button.png)

    >[!NOTE]
    >
-   >Assurez-vous que la configuration  a l’ **[!UICONTROL Draft]** état, sinon vous ne pourrez pas la supprimer.
-L’ **[!UICONTROL Draft]** état s’applique à un qui n’a pas encore été publié ou qui a été [annulé](#unpublishing-an-event).
+   >Make sure the event configuration has the **[!UICONTROL Draft]** status, otherwise you will not be able to delete it.
+The **[!UICONTROL Draft]** status applies to an event that has not been published yet or that has been [unpublished](#unpublishing-an-event).

 1. Cliquez sur le **[!UICONTROL Confirm]** bouton.